shuuryou/videomotiondetect/README.md

 1. The number of changed pixels is determined for `motion`.

-1. If the number of changed pixels is above the configured Sensitivity consecutively for the number of times specified by Continuation, the degree of activity is increased by 1.
+1. If the number of changed pixels is constantly above *Sensitivity* for the number of times specified by *Continuation*, the degree of activity is increased by 1.

 ## License